legobmw99/Stormlight/README.md

 Stormlight
 =========

-This mod adds the basics of [Surgebinding](http://coppermind.net/wiki/Surgebinding) from Brandon Sanderson's book series *Mistborn*.
+This mod adds the basics of [Surgebinding](http://coppermind.net/wiki/Surgebinding) from Brandon Sanderson's book series *The Stormlight Archives*.

 This mod is currently optimized around `Minecraft 1.10.2` and `Forge 12.18.1.2075`